dqdang/dqdang.github.io/_posts/2020-05-20-joyjenerator.markdown

 category: posts
 ---

-*A Discord bot that sends dog pictures every 2 hours.*
+*Discord bot that sends dog pictures every 2 hours.*

 This little bot was an exercise in modern tech using Discord's API inspired by [this gentleman](https://bash.im/quote/436725) from [here](https://github.com/NARKOZ/hacker-scripts).